kosyfrances/kosyfrances.github.io/_posts/2017-07-20-rundeck-zabbix.markdown

 [Rundeck](http://rundeck.org/) is a job scheduler and runbook automation tool.

-This article explains how you can integrate Zabbix trigger based actions into Rundeck.
+This article explains how you can integrate Zabbix trigger-based actions into Rundeck.
 The code snippets and examples are written in Python3, using Zabbix API version 3.2 and Rundeck API version 20.

 ## Real world example
 * A service stops running